ScreamFreely/actibase/README.md

-# Actibase
+# Actibase - Docker Branch

-This repo is the core of the *Activist sites.
-Built primarily off of OpenCivicData's [pupa](https://github.com/opencivicdata/pupa) project, we are exploring interoperability with Django Cities as well.
+Here we are building the Docker containe for the entire MnActibase Application --

+We will ingest the client side as well, and use Docker Compose to deploy the application into the cloud.